CompPhysics/MachineLearning/README.md

 - Basic concepts, expectation values, variance, covariance, correlation functions and errors;
 - Simpler models, binomial distribution, the Poisson distribution, simple and multivariate normal distributions;
 - Central elements of Bayesian statistics and modeling;
-- Gradient methods for data optimization
+- Gradient methods for data optimization,
-- Monte Carlo methods, Markov chains, Metropolis-Hastings algorithm;
+- Monte Carlo methods, Markov chains, Gibbs sampling and Metropolis-Hastings sampling;
-- Estimation of errors using cross-validation, blocking, bootstrapping and jackknife methods;
+- Estimation of errors and resampling techniques such as the cross-validation, blocking, bootstrapping and jackknife methods;
-- Principal Component Analysis and its mathematical foundation
+- Principal Component Analysis (PCA) and its mathematical foundation

 ### Machine learning